NICE: An Algorithm for Nearest Instance Counterfactual Explanations

 If we return to the example of credit scoring in the US, we notice the same requirements.
 In this case explanations for negative decisions are required by law, rendering counterfactual algorithms that cannot explain all of these credit rejection predictions, useless.
 Also computational inefficiency is costly here.
 In credit scoring, the data subjects are potential customers.
 Imagine a consumer applying for a loan at a bank.
 A number of variables are asked, such as income, profession, etc. to assess the credit risk.
 The classification model, which is efficient by design as well, as not to have the consumer wait for minutes or hours to get a decision, will provide a decision swiftly.
-In case the application is rejected, it is just as important to have an efficient explanation algorithm to come with a reasoning for the rejection.
-Having the consumer just sit there and wait is arguably unacceptable or at least bad business practise.
-A recent example in this domain is the Apple Card.
-Applicants, who are denied for this credit card, were enrolled in a "Path to Apple Card"\cite{AppleCard}.
-This program suggests personalized actions that positively influence someones credit score such as decreasing debt or making payments on time.
-If the algorithmic requirements are met, counterfactual explanations could be a perfect fit for this application.
-One can imagine other domains such as clinical healthcare, where high impact decisions are made under time pressure, again requiring fast algorithms with perfect coverage.
+In case the application is rejected, it is just as important to have an efficient explanation algorithm to come up with a motivation for the rejection.
+Having the consumer just sit there and wait is arguably unacceptable or at least bad business practice.